atjohnson1994/project_3/README.md

 - There are three interactive visualizations to choose from.
 Each visualization shows a different aspect of the dataset.

 # ethical considerations
 - All data utilized in this project was from publicly traded companies.
+We ensured that we mainted full compliance with the terms of use for this data.
+We ran a spot check to validate the earnings and values reported in this data in order to confirm it's integrity.

 # data source
 - Data for this project was downloaded from Kaggle.